 Vigna unguiculata (L.) Walp.

-Origin: Africa, where a large genetic diversity of the species occurs, throughout the continent.
+Black eyed pea, originated in Africa, where a large genetic diversity of the species occurs, throughout the continent.
 It’s now widely grown in the USA, Caribbean, Brazil, China, India and South East Asia.
 In the USA, it’s widely cultivated in the South for the edible seeds, forage, and green manure.

 As a result of human selection in China, India and South-East Asia, cowpea underwent further diversification to produce two cultivar-groups, Sesquipedalis Group (yard-long beans) with long pods used as a vegetable, and Biflora Group, grown for the pods, dry seeds and for fodder

-- Cowpea is grown mostly for its edible dry beans, although the leaves, green peas and green pea pods are also eaten, especially in Africa and India.
+Although it is mostly grown for its edible dry seeds, the leaves, green peas and green pea pods are also eaten, especially in Africa and India.

-- Cowpea is used as an ingredient worldwide, in various cuisines, to make sweet desserts, fried cakes, soups, sauces and infant food.
+The seeds are used as an ingredient, in various cuisines, to make sweet desserts, fried cakes, soups, stews, sauces and infant food.
 The soup or stew is popularly served with rice or flat bread or traditional breads like Ugali, Nsima or Pap.

-- In India, it’s cooked like dhal and served with basmati rice, naan or paratha.
+In India, cowpea is cooked like dhal and served with basmati rice, naan or paratha.

-- In West Africa, its cooked with palm oil to produce a thick soup, used as a relish..
+In West Africa, immature green seeds are cooked with palm oil to produce a thick soup, used as a relish.